Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/NAT gw Availability zones.md

 - When NAT gateway is placed in **no zone**, Azure places the resource in a zone for you.
 - You won't have visibility into which zone Azure chooses for your NAT gateway.

-# Design - considerations
+# Design - Considerations

-## Single zonal NAT gateway resource for zone-spanning resources
+## Single Zonal NAT Gateway Resource for Zone-spanning Resources

 - A single #zonal-NAT-gateway resource can be configured to either
 	- A subnet that contains virtual machines that span across multiple availability zones.